ZetrisAI/Zetris/README.md

 The Hold Allowed, Perfect Clear Finder, Center 4-Wide and TSD only checkboxes allow you to additionally enable these specific strategies when fighting against Zetris.

 The Gamepad Connected checkbox can be used to reconnect the gamepad if the game is not receiving any inputs from Zetris.
+To change Gamepad slots, hold Shift while launching Zetris.

 ## Training